baptistefkt/live-coding-sal/README.md

-# live-coding-sal.js
+# live-coding-sal
-Live coding about how to use Sal.js to make simple scrolling animations
+Live coding about how to use Sal to make simple scrolling animations